Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 The validation state of the current value of a data property is tracked by an [`ErrorList`](../../services/errors) of validation errors, which you can get by calling the `GetValidationErrors` method, which returns them as follows.
 - `null` means that the validation has not been performed since the property value last changed.
 - An empty list means that the validation has been performed and the value is valid.
-- Non-empty list means that the value has been validated and is not valid, if the list contains any errors.
+- A non-empty list means that the value has been validated and is not valid if the list contains any errors.

 As you see, changing the property value will reset the validation state of the property, but you can also reset it manually by calling the `ResetValidation` method.